bitrix24/b24restdocs/api-reference/disk/storage/disk-storage-get-children.md

 - parameter types are not specified
 - parameter requirements are not indicated
 - examples are missing (there should be three examples - curl, js, php)
-- no error response is provided
+- response in case of error is absent

 {% endnote %}